Skip to content

 VS Code Marketplace releases are handled by .github/workflows/vscode-extension.yml and use vscode-extension-v* tags:

+The local release run lints and packages the VSIX before the tag is pushed.
 The workflow verifies that the tag matches package.json.
 Add VSCE_PAT to the vscode-marketplace GitHub Actions environment; the token must be an Azure DevOps Personal Access Token with Marketplace Manage scope for the publisher in package.json.
-See docs/vscode-marketplace-publishing.md.
+See docs/maintainer-guide.md.

 Browser extension releases use browser-extension-v* tags for both Firefox and Chrome: